21 April 2026

 You want to find as many keywords as possible that could realistically lead to someone buying your product.
 Software tools can give you an estimate of how many people are searching for various keywords, so you know which have the highest potential for sales.

 However, just having an active listing is not enough.
-It’s important you’ve put the work into creating a high-quality listing before you think about how you’re going to get customers.
+It’s important you’ve put the work into creating a high-quality listing (or utilized professional Amazon Listing Optimization Services) before you think about how you’re going to get customers.

 There are two aspects to this.